GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 - log-file=/dev/fd/1
 - log-format=text

-The following flags are disallowed to be passed to the gcsfuse binary:
+The following flags are disallowed to be passed to the Cloud Storage FUSE binary:

 - key-file
 - token-url